Block-matching and 3D filtering: Grouping

 Image fragments are grouped together based on similarity, but unlike standard k-means clustering and such cluster analysis methods, the image fragments are not necessarily disjoint.
 This block-matching algorithm is less computationally demanding and is useful later on in the aggregation step.
 Fragments do however have the same size.

 A fragment is grouped if its dissimilarity with a reference fragment falls below a specified threshold.

 This grouping technique is called block-matching, it is typically used to group similar groups across different frames of a digital video, BM3D on the other hand may group macroblocks within a single frame.

 All image fragments in a group are then stacked to form 3D cylinder-like shapes.

 Collaborative filtering

 Filtering is done on every fragments group.
 A $d+1$ dimensional linear transform is applied, followed by a transform-domain shrinkage such as Wiener filtering, then the linear transform is inverted to reproduce all (filtered) fragments.

 Aggregation

 The image is transformed back into its two-dimensional form.
-All overlapping image fragments are weight-averaged to ensures that they are filtered for noise yet retain their distinct signal.
+All overlapping image fragments are weight-averaged to ensure that they are filtered for noise yet retain their distinct signal.